snakemake/snakemake/docs/snakefiles/rules.rst

 .. sidebar:: Note

-    Note that any placeholders in the shell command (like ``{input}``) are always evaluated and replaced when the corresponding job is executed, even if they are occuring inside a comment.
+    Note that any placeholders in the shell command (like ``{input}``) are always evaluated and replaced when the corresponding job is executed, even if they are occurring inside a comment.
     To avoid evaluation and replacement, you have to mask the braces by doubling them, i.e. ``{{input}}``.